 The works and contributions of Prof. Choudhury to engineering science and technology are reflected in various publications authored by him.
 He published about 70 papers in international journals and conference proceedings related to tall buildings, low-cost housing, earthquake resistant design, cyclones and storm surges, retrofitting of structures, IT applications and policy issues.
 His brilliant works continue to inspire young civil engineers home and abroad.

 In recognition to his contribution to the society, Bangladesh Govt. declared him as a National Professor in June 2018.
 In the same year, he was also adorned with the Order of the Rising Sun: Gold Rays with Neck Ribbon – a highly prestigious honor conferred by the Japanese Govt.
 In 2017, he received the prestigious national award Ekuskey Padak for his contribution to science and technology.
 Earlier he received JICA (Japan International Cooperation Agency) Recognition Award in 2013 for his outstanding contribution to Bangladesh’s high-profile development schemes.
 He was awarded the honorary degree of Doctor of Engineering (Honoris Causa) by Manchester University in 2010 – the first person of Bangladeshi origin to receive this honor from a British University.
-Dr. Choudhury is also the recipient of numerous other awards and medals such as Dr. MA Rashid Memorial Gold Medal (1997), IEB Gold Medal (1998), Rotary Club Foundation SEED award (2000), Bangladesh Computer Society Gold Medal (2005), ICT Champion Award by Bangladesh Association for Software and IT Services (BASIS, 2009), Lions International (District-315) Gold Medal (2007), Khan Bahadur Ahsanullah Gold Medal (2012), BDI Lifetime Achievement Award (2017) and many more.
+Dr. Choudhury was also the recipient of numerous other awards and medals such as Dr. MA Rashid Memorial Gold Medal (1997), IEB Gold Medal (1998), Rotary Club Foundation SEED award (2000), Bangladesh Computer Society Gold Medal (2005), ICT Champion Award by Bangladesh Association for Software and IT Services (BASIS, 2009), Lions International (District-315) Gold Medal (2007), Khan Bahadur Ahsanullah Gold Medal (2012), BDI Lifetime Achievement Award (2017) and many more.